 Mind you, not all species under these genera were originally referred to as “conure”.
 Some were more often called parakeets.
-Which is why up to today, many bird keepers term “conure” can mean either the small parrots or the large parakeets found in the Western hemisphere.
+This is why up to today, many bird keepers term “conure” can mean either the small parrots or the large parakeets found in the Western hemisphere.

 In fact, ‘conure’ today represents a diverse, loosely defined grouping of medium- to small-sized parrots.
-And although it has appeared in several scientific journals, this term is used mostly in the bird keeping world.
+And although it has appeared in several scientific journals, this term is used mostly in the bird-keeping world.

 Conures currently consist of several genera under the subfamily Arinae.
 These are New World parrot or Neotropical parrot group consisting of 150 species under about 32 genera mostly found throughout Central and South America, the Caribbean Islands, and Mexico.